Ronald L. Meek: Life and career

 Ron Meek was born in 1917, in Wellington, New Zealand, where he attended school and entered Victoria University in the mid-1930s, initially to study law, and later commerce.
 There he became interested in the thought of Karl Marx, theatre and local left-wing politics.
 After the worst years of the Great Depression, the First Labour Government of New Zealand had been elected in 1935, and there was a lot of interest in politics.

 Many of Meek's articles of that period, in New Zealand journals like The Spike, Salient and Tomorrow, were written under pseudonyms.
 This was not a matter of cowardice, but a necessity, as New Zealand had very harsh sedition and censorship laws at that time.
 Meek's articles included critical commentary on New Zealand history and politics as well as covering overseas politics.
-As a keen participant in student drama clubs, he wrote quite a few plays, skits, and songs, often with parodic styles, whacky humour and satirical themes.
+As a keen participant in student drama clubs, he wrote quite a few plays, skits, poems and songs, often with parodic styles, whacky humour and satirical themes.
 He was also involved many times in organizing student festivities.

 In 1939, he graduated with a Masters in Law, and was awarded a fellowship for study at Cambridge University in England.
 However, World War II intervened, and his graduate studies at Cambridge were delayed for six years.

 Ron Meek was a founder of the People's Theatre in Hamilton, where he met his first wife Rona Stephenson (better known as Rona Bailey) who was a fellow communist.
 They were married in Hamilton, on 22 December 1942.
 They divorced in December 1944, and on 15 June 1945 Rona remarried to the communist trade-unionist Reginald John ("Chip") Bailey who was active in the Unity Theatre in Wellington.

 Meek's first published monograph, a pamphlet called Maori Problems Today (1942), discussed a topic which had previously received little attention from the Communist Party of New Zealand.
 His 1946 lecture to the Wellington Branch of the New Zealand Geographical Society on Maori emancipation was published in the New Zealand Geographer.
 Meek's 1976 book Social Science and the Ignoble Savage was partly inspired by his New Zealand experience.